 Always begin by selecting the right domain extension.

-.com has become short-hand for websites, to the extent that many app keyboards include a ‘.com’ button.
-The power of a good .com is such that it is far preferable to compromise the domain name, than it is to register the perfect domain name with a weaker extension.
+.com has become shorthand for websites, to the extent that many keyboards include a ‘.com’ button.
+The power of a good .com is such that it is far preferable to compromise the domain name than to register the perfect domain name with a weaker extension.
 Not least because a .com is easy to remember.

-However, the web is running out of .coms and .orgs, and there are dozens of domain names that may suit niche cases.
+However, the web is running out of .coms and .orgs, and dozens of domain names may suit niche cases.

 Should I Register a Regional Domain Extension?